 1. Smoking is everywhere

-Run out of your favorite smokes?
+Run out of your favourite smokes?
 Chances are a re-up is only 5 minutes away.
-Heck, even pharmacies sell cigarettes - you try picking up your favorite vape from Walgreens.
+Heck, even pharmacies sell cigarettes - you try picking up your favourite vape from Walgreens.
 I’m right, aren’t I?
 It’s an easy life being a smoker.
 Until it kills you.

 2. Smoking is easy

 What’s to know?
 You put it in your mouth, set fire to it, take 12 puffs and you’re done.
 Vaping, not so much. let’s face it, there’s a learning curve to most vape that simply doesn’t exist with smoking.
 And do you know when to change a coil?
 Do you know when you’re done vaping?
 Isn’t having yet another thing to charge irritating?
 Smoking is really easy.

 You might think you look awesome vaping.
 Hey, maybe you do!
 But the reality is that vaping is not now and will never reach the glamorous heights that smoking once did.
 From the 40s to the 80s everyone smoked - movie

 In February 2012 a Florida man, Tom Holloway, suffered extensive injuries after his vape device exploded, gaining the unfortunate distinction of being the first person to be injured by vape mod.
 By today’s standards, this device was primitive: it was a closed tube with a button on the side and a screw thread on the top to connect the atomizing unit.
 Variations on this same technology still in wide use, known as “mech mods” because they close the electrical circuit in a purely mechanical fashion.

 This injury didn’t come as a surprise to many in the then small but fast-growing vape community.
 Indeed, E-Cigarette-Forum had tried to create a standard which would mitigate the fallout of so-called “thermal failures”; simple things like ensuring vents could allow explosive gasses to escape and be directed

 An essay by Oliver Kershaw & Amelia Howard